 As you can see due to the camera's lens distortion the sampling areas might be a bit off.
 It is important that they are placed inside the pattern cells for the correct color sampling.
 To compensate for the distortion, adjust the following properties at will until you have all the sampling rectangles inside the corresponding pattern cell.

 The system will go through the 32 x 32 x 32 different colors displaying and sampling a 8 x 8 portion at a time.
 The whole process takes several minutes.

-At the end, a .cube file is saved containing the 32 sized cube LUT.
-It is the file you can then specify for DIGIT EXT ADJ.
+In the end, a .cube file is saved containing the 32-sized cube LUT.
+It is the file you need to manually specify for DIGIT EXT ADJ to see its effect.

 The Shot Period tells the interval between two 8 x 8 measures.
 Due to the total delay of the LED walls + the camera input, it's necessary to wait between the changing of the colors and the sampling of the results.
 If you have a low delay in your system you can try to lower the Shot Period to shorten the total process time.

 It's important that the displayed colors go through the frustum ADJUSTER X of the given LED wall.
 Therefore please note that a given LUT file is only usable with the exact same physical settings of both the LED wall and the camera and the exact same settings of ADJUSTER.

 Switching between different studio cameras introduces some issues, especially with tracked cameras and using a digital extension and animations in your scene.
 You have two options: